 Bark in the Park | Durham

 Looking for a fun way to socialize your dogs and cheer on the local team?
 Look no further than Bark in the Park at the Durham Bulls games.
-There are usually a few games throughout the season and each dog ticket includes a donation to Second Chance Pet Adoptions.
+There are usually a few games throughout the season.
+Each dog ticket includes a donation to Second Chance Pet Adoptions.

 Coker Arboretum | Chapel Hill

 Coker Arboretum offers nice trails and shade on hot days.
-The arboretum winds through UNC’s campus and makes for a lazy afternoon of strolling and relaxing on the lawn or on the benches throughout.
+The arboretum winds through UNC’s campus.
+It makes for a lazy afternoon of strolling and relaxing on the lawn or on the benches throughout.
 Don’t forget to bring water for your pets!